SAP-samples/btp-terraform-samples/released/dsag/betriebstag2024/exercises/EXERCISE7/README.md

 <img width="600px" src="assets/ex7_3.png" alt="executing terraform apply with cloud foundry provider">

 You can also check that everything is in place via the SAP BTP cockpit.
-You should see the Cloud Foundry environment in the subaccount.
+You should see the Cloud Foundry environment in the subaccount:

  <img width="600px" src="assets/ex7_4.png" alt="SAP BTP Cockpit with Cloud Foundry environment">